Documentation and Methods

 The provided spreadsheets contain the agricultural TFP indexes, as well as all of the input and output data used in their construction.
-See the "Explanation" tab in the workbooks for a detailed description of the content.
+See the "Explanation" tab in each workbook for a detailed description of the content.
 The structure of all three files is identical.

 The chart below shows that global agricultural growth (measured by the height of the bars, in average annual percent growth by decade) was slowing in the 1970s and 1980s but then accelerated in the 1990s and 2000s.
-In the latest decade (2001-10), global output of total crop and livestock commodities was expanding by about 2.5 percent per year.
+In the latest decade (2002-11), global output of total crop and livestock commodities was expanding at an average rate of 2.53 percent per year.

 The different colors of the bars show how much of this growth came from bringing new resources into production (new land, extension of irrigation, and input intensification per acre) and how much came about by raising the TFP of these resources.
 In the decades prior to 1990, most output growth came about from intensification of input use (i.e., using more labor, capital, and material inputs per acre of agricultural land).
 Bringing new land into agriculture production and extending irrigation to existing agricultural land were also important sources of growth.
 Over the last two decades, however, the rate of growth in agricultural resources (land, labor, capital, etc.) has significantly slowed.
 What has allowed agricultural output to continue to grow despite this slowdown in agricultural resources is productivity—getting more output from existing resources.
-In the most recent 2001-10 decade, improvements in TFP accounted for more than three-quarters of the total growth in agricultural output worldwide.
+In the most recent 2002-11 decade, improvements in TFP accounted for about two-thirds of the total growth in agricultural output worldwide.
 The global average TFP growth rate during this period was 1.69 percent per year.
 This TFP reflects the use of new technology and changes in management by agricultural producers around the world.

 TFP has replaced resource intensification as the primary source of growth in world agriculture.

 While productivity has been the major source of agricultural growth in developed countries for at least the past half-century, the recent acceleration of global TFP growth has occurred through better productivity performance in developing countries and the transition economies of the former Soviet Union and Eastern Europe.
+In developing countries, agricultural resources (except labor) continue to expand and at the same time the productivity of these resources is improving.
 In developed and transition countries, total agricultural resources used in agriculture (the amounts of land, labor, capital, and fertilizers) are declining, although output continues to grow because of greater productivity.
-In developing countries, agricultural resources (except labor) continue to expand and at the same time the productivity of these resources is improving.
-But productivity improvement accounts for most of the growth in output in all developing-country regions except Sub-Saharan Africa.
+Productivity improvement accounts for most of the growth in output in all developing-country regions except Sub-Saharan Africa.
 A key determinant of long-term agricultural TFP growth worldwide is public and private investment in agricultural research and development.